programminghistorian/jekyll/en/lessons/extracting-illustrated-pages.md

 >    - TABLE_OF_CONTENTS
 >    - TITLE

 What the `hathitrust-api` wrapper does is make the full metadata for a HT volume available as a Python object.
 Given a volume's identifier, we can request its metadata and then drill down through the page *sequence* into page-level information.
 The `htd:pfeat` *list* is associated with each page in a volume and in theory contains all features that apply to that page.
 In practice, there a quite a few more feature tags than the eight listed above.
-The one we will be working with is called IMAGE_ON_PAGE and is more abstractly visual than structural tags such as CHAPTER_START.
+The one we will be working with is called `IMAGE_ON_PAGE` and is more abstractly visual than structural tags such as `CHAPTER_START`.

 Tom Burton-West, a research librarian at the University of Michigan Library, works closely with HathiTrust and HTRC, HathiTrust's Research Center.
 Tom told me over email that HathiTrust is provided the `htd:pfeat` information by Google, with whom they have worked closely since HT's founding in 2008.
 A contact at Google gave Tom permission to share the following:

 > These tags are derived from a combination of heuristics, machine learning, and human tagging.

-An example heuristic might be that the first element in the volume page sequence is almost always the FRONT_COVER.
+An example heuristic might be that the first element in the volume page sequence is almost always the `FRONT_COVER`.
 Machine learning could be used to train models to discriminate, say, between image data that is more typical of lines of prose in a Western script or of the lines in an engraving.
 Human tagging is the manual assignment of labels to images.
 The ability to view a volume's illustrations in the EEBO and ECCO databases is an example of human tagging.

 The use of "machine learning" by Google sounds somewhat mysterious.
 Until Google publicizes their methods, it is impossible to know all the details.
-However, it's likely that the IMAGE_ON_PAGE tags were first proposed by detecting "Picture" blocks in the OCR output files (a process discussed below in the Internet Archive section).
+However, it's likely that the `IMAGE_ON_PAGE` tags were first proposed by detecting "Picture" blocks in the OCR output files (a process discussed below in the Internet Archive section).
 Further filtering may then be applied.

 ## Code Walk-through